bradrody24/vue-tailwind/README.md

 - **Axios**: Promise-based HTTP client
 - **Tailwind CSS**: Utility-first CSS framework
 - **VueUse**: Collection of useful Vue Composition API utilities

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-Thanks to [JSONPlaceholder](https://jsonplaceholder.typicode.com/) for providing a free fake REST API for testing and prototyping.

-For more details, feel free to explore the code!
-Happy coding!